iExecBlockchainComputing/github-actions-workflows/rust-build/README.md

-# Rust Build Workflow
+# Rust Build and Test Workflow

-A reusable GitHub Actions workflow for building, testing, and publishing Rust packages.
+A reusable GitHub Actions workflow for building, linting, testing, and auditing Rust packages.

 ## Features

 - Build and test Rust packages
+- Lint code using clippy
+- Check formatting with cargo fmt
+- Run security audits with cargo audit
 - Cache dependencies for faster builds
-- Publish packages to crates.io
-- Upload build artifacts

 ## Usage